Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Each Enneagram type has a core emotion and a childhood wound associated with it.
-For example, Type 1, The Perfectionist, has anger as the core emotion and often felt disconnected from the protective figure in their life as their childhood wound."
+            "text": "Each Enneagram type has a core emotion and a childhood wound.
+For example, Type 1, The Perfectionist, has anger as the core emotion and often feels disconnected from the protective figure in their life as their childhood wound."
           },
           "name": "What are the core emotions and childhood wounds of Enneagram types?"
         },